federicodj/html5bootcamp/README.md

 The boot camp is organized in the following way:

-1. The first three weeks will be used for intensive self learning.
+1. The first four weeks will be used for intensive self learning.
 Each topic will have reading and practices parts.
 Tutors will be available to answer technical questions on a given chat room.

-2. The next two weeks will be used to develop an application following a life process.
+2. The last fifth week will be used to develop an application following a life process.
+REVISIT!!!

-3. The project manager will coordinate learning days encouraging team communication in daily meetings.
+3. Tutors will coordinate learning days encouraging team communication in daily meetings.

-4. The project manager will gather information regarding individual progress so we can look for alternative assistance where needed.
+4. Tutors will gather information regarding individual progress so we can look for alternative assistance where needed.

-5. The project manager will lead the boot camp sprints as if it were a real project using SCRUM agile methodology.
+5. Tutors will lead the boot camp sprints as if it were a real project using SCRUM agile methodology.

 6. Two boot camp chats will be created for feedback and technical assistance:

-    1. Bootcamp HTML - ALL
+	1. bootcamp-all -
-Every person participating in the bootcamp is present here (students, tutors and PMs).
-Here is the place to ask for technical assistance!
+	Every person participating in the bootcamp is present here (students and tutors).
+Here is the place to ask for technical assistance! we encourage to everyone to answer and tutors will look if that's correct or provide more accurate solution.

-    2. Bootcamp HTML - Assistants
+	2. general -
 	Here you will reach just your boot camp fellows for asking question sharing knowledge.

-7. Team play is encouraged but the work will be evaluated per person.
+7. Team play is highly encouraged but the work will be evaluated per person.

 8. Sprint duration will be 1 week.